daniyalmaroufi/AI_Course/README.md

 This assignment aims to solve a problem using Uninformed and Informed search algorithms such as BTS, IDS, and A* algorithm.
 Finally, we compare the time complexity of these algorithms.

+## CA2 - Game

+This assignment aims to use adversarial game algorithms such as minimax and alpha-beta pruning algorithms to play the Connect4 game against a computer.